There is almost never a one-to-one relationship between what we think of as a cause of challenging behaviour and the behaviour itself.

 The question that you might pose is “would the person and others have a better quality of life if this behaviour did not happen?”

 The next step is to look at the causes of the behaviour.
 This must always be considered before moving on to intervention.
 Spending some time learning about the possible causes of the behaviour is very likely to lead to a more effective intervention.
 It is important to know the possible causes so you can plan what to assess.

 The causes of behaviour

 There is almost never a one-to-one relationship between what we think of as a cause of challenging behaviour and the behaviour itself.
 It is better to think of factors that make the behaviour more or less likely to occur.
-It is also important when thinking about challenging behaviour to consider a variety of factors, and to not assumed that the cause of challenging behaviour at one time is necessarily the cause at a later date.
+It is also important when thinking about challenging behaviour in children and adults who have Smith-Magenis syndrome that a variety of factors are considered and, that it is not assumed that the cause of challenging behaviour at one time is necessarily the cause at a later date.

-In the following pages, we will consider the possible causes of challenging behaviour in Fragile X Syndrome, focusing first on internal causes and then moving on to external causes, we then consider how these might interact at one point in time and also over a period of time.
+In the following pages we will consider the possible causes of challenging behaviour in Smith-Magenis syndrome, focusing first on internal causes and then moving on to external causes and then we will consider how these might interact at one point in time and over time.